JOTHILAKSHMI-H/Swiggy-s-Restaurant-Recommendation-System-using-Streamlit-/README.md

 Categorical Features: name, city, cuisine

 Numerical Features: rating, rating_count, cost
 1. Data Understanding and Cleaning
  Duplicate Removal: Identified and dropped duplicate rows.

 Handling Missing Values: Imputed or dropped rows with missing values.

 Data Saving: Saved the cleaned data to a new CSV file (cleaned_data.csv).

 2. Data Preprocessing
  Encoding: Applied One-Hot Encoding to categorical features (name, city, cuisine).

  Model Saving: Saved the encoder as a Pickle file (encoder.pkl).

  Numerical Data: Ensured all features are numerical after encoding.

  Data Saving: Created a preprocessed dataset (encoded_data.csv).

  Index Matching: Ensured the indices of cleaned_data.csv and encoded_data.csv match.

 3. Recommendation Methodology
  Clustering/Similarity:

  Used K-Means Clustering or Cosine Similarity to find similar restaurants based on user input.

  Computations were performed on the encoded dataset.

  Result Mapping:

  Mapped the recommendation results back to the non-encoded dataset (cleaned_data.csv) for user-friendly display.

 4. Streamlit Application
  User Input: Accepted user preferences like city, cuisine, rating, price, etc.

-Recommendation Engine: Processed user input, queried the encoded dataset, and generated recommendations.
+ Recommendation: Processed user input, queried the encoded dataset, and generated recommendations.

  Output: Displayed recommended restaurants using data from cleaned_data.csv in an easy-to-read